thelowlypeon/too_active/README.md

 TooActive.profile { my_potentially_expensive_block } # => prints analysis
 ```

-More analysis to come.
-For now, it just logs events.
+Note: This currently only analyzes active record queries and their duration.
+More to come.